Writing Guide Part 2: Focus

 I gave that particular assignment in Part 1 because, in my opinion, the essence of becoming a good writer is to focus on one area/style.
-To be able to do this though, you have to be deeply familiar with the options (or styles) of writing that are out there; hence the aim of that assignment.
+To be able to do this though, you have to be deeply familiar with the options (or styles) of writing that are available to you.

-So think about it: based on the research you’ve done from reading all these different sources of writing, what type of writer really speaks to you?
+So think about it: based on the research you’ve done from reading all these different sources of writing, what type of writing really speaks to you?
 Do you want to be a masterful author of academic papers?
 Perhaps being the best sports’ journalist in the world lights you up?
 Or do you want to be a fantastic tech writer?
 Whatever it may be, you absolutely must focus on one area first before you start dreaming of becoming the ultimate writer.
-Once you do that, you can start thinking of learning new styles of writing and merging them together; for example, deftly adding that touch of novel-style writing to your academic papers.
-Then you really will become the ‘Perfect Cell’ of writing.
+Once you do that, you can start thinking of supplementing your current style with other ones; for example, you can add that deft touch of novel-style writing to your academic papers.
+Then you really become the ‘Perfect Cell’ of writing.

 It’s time now to look at you, dear reader.
 More specifically, it’s time to look at your personal characteristics that are relevant to your writing endeavors.
-There’s a great opportunity here to really understand these unique characteristics and how they might allow your writing to shine if applied in the ‘matching’ area of writing.
+There’s a great opportunity here to really understand these unique characteristics and how they might allow your writing to shine if applied to the relevant area of writing.
 Two questions to explain this point:

 - Are you very matter-of-fact or a more creative thinker?
 If you’re the former, writing analytical pieces is probably your sweet spot.
 On the other hand, if you’re a more creative, dreamy thinker, you’re better off ditching all the scientific jargon and writing ‘from the soul’ instead.

 - Are you very impassioned or the more level-headed type?
 Having an impassioned mind is nice for writing about more emotional topics like love or finding meaning and purpose in life.
-However, the latter is especially useful for writing objective analytical pieces because you know how to cut through the crap to see both sides of the equation.
+However, a greater degree of level-headedness is especially useful for writing objective analytical pieces because you know how to cut through the crap to see both sides of the equation.